FengZiGG/software-foundations-1/Readme.md

 # software-foundations

-Answers to the [software foundations][] textbook by Benjamin C. Pierce et al.
+Answers to the [Software Foundations][] course book by Benjamin C. Pierce et al.

 ## Progress